Ole Miss Men's Tennis History

 Tennis has been a part of Ole Miss athletics for over a century.
 During the early 1900s, tennis was considered a club sport at Ole Miss.
 Tennis received a major boost in 1949 when J.W.
 Wobble Davidson became the head coach.
 Under the direction of Davidson, the Rebel tennis program took on a more competitive role.
 Mitch Salloum, Jr., was one of the stars of Davidson’s early teams and compiled a 14-1 record in match play in 1953.

 The 1974 Ole Miss men’s tennis team is one of the most successful teams in the history of the program becoming the first Rebel squad to win 20 matches in a season.
-Coached by Mack Cameron, the ‘74 Rebel squad posted a 21-9 record and held the record for most wins in a season until current head coach Billy Chadwick’s 1995 team went 23-5 and advanced to the National Championship match.
+Coached by Mack Cameron, the ‘74 Rebel squad posted a 21-9 record and held the record for most wins in a season head coach Billy Chadwick’s 1995 team went 23-5 and advanced to the National Championship match.
 The ‘74 team included the first two Ole Miss tennis players to receive full scholarships, Peter Marks of Jackson, Miss., and Randy Hoover of Chattanooga, Tenn.

 In 1988, Dave Randall, currently the head pro at River Hills, and Jamie Booras, became the first All-Americans for Ole Miss men’s tennis.
 Randall was recognized nationally in 1989 by receiving the Rafael Osuna Sportsmanship Award.
 They along with the 1989 team, who was the first to go to the NCAA Team Championships, laid the foundation for the success of the program today.

-The sixth head coach in the history of men’s tennis at Ole Miss, Chadwick ranks as one of the top collegiate head coaches, and is recognized as one of the most successful head coaches in the history of Ole Miss sports.
+The sixth head coach in the history of men’s tennis at Ole Miss, Chadwick ranked as one of the top collegiate head coaches, and is recognized as one of the most successful head coaches in the history of Ole Miss sports.

 With his fifth SEC Championship in 2009, Chadwick trails only legendary football coach John Vaught in SEC titles won at Ole Miss.
 Vaught won six conference titles in 1947, 1954, 1955, 1960, 1962 and 1963.